 What Does Mining Bitcoin Mean?

 Bitcoin mining is a core process behind how Bitcoins are created.
 The network uses a consensus mechanism called proof-of-work, where miners solve complex mathematical equations to verify and add new transactions to the blockchain.
-Solving these mathematical equations allows the miners to earn a reward of 6.25 BTC per block.
+Solving these math problems allows the miners to earn a reward of 6.25 BTC per block.
 The greater the computing power to solve the equations, the increased chance of receiving the miner's reward.

 Ways To Mine Bitcoin on a Phone